GoogleCloudPlatform/cloud-bigtable-examples/spark/wordcount/README.md

     your-project-id your-bigtable-instance-id wordcount-scratch \
     src/test/resources/countme.txt

-The job will create the table specified (here, `wordcount`) if it doesn't already exist.
+The job will create the table specified (here, `wordcount-scratch`) if it doesn't already exist.

 ## Submit your job to Dataproc